What's the difference between the salmon types?

 Freezing the salmon right after catch is the only way to preserve its quality.
-Fish in general have very short shelf life and trying to bring them from Alaska to the Midwest without freezing can negatively effect the appearance, structure and taste.
-Also, it's a seasonal fish, so you need to stock up in the summer to enjoy it year round.
+Fish in general have very short shelf life and trying to bring them from Alaska to the Lower 48 without freezing can negatively effect the appearance, structure and taste.
+It's a seasonal fish so you need to stock up in the summer to enjoy it year round.
 Beware the thawed piece of wild Alaskan fish for sale!

-How many meals can I make from a 10# box?
+How many meals can I make from a 5 lb box?

 Who do I support when I buy your fish?